TheArmagan/armagansnbtapp/README.md

 </p>

 # Armagan's NBT App
 A tool for creating mojangsons in a easy way.
-The main thing is converting any schematic to mojangson.
+The main thing though, is converting any schematic to mojangson.

 You can download latest build from <a href="https://github.com/TheArmagan/armagansnbtapp/releases">here</a>.